zacktcheng/zacktcheng.github.io/_posts/intro-to-k8s (LFS158)/2025-01-31-LFS158-from-monolith-to-microservices.md

 Microservices architecture aligns with [Event-driven Architecture](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) and [Service-Oriented Architecture (SOA)](https://www.ibm.com/think/topics/soa) principles, where complex applications are composed of small independent processes which communicate with each other through Application Programming Interfaces (APIs) over a network.

-One intuitive way to understand microservices is to think it as a running a restaurant crew.
+One intuitive way to understand microservices is to think it as managing a restaurant crew.
 Each team member has his/her own skill set to works on a part of the restaurant service to the customers.
 The demand of the food services is driven by a customer order *(event-driven)*, and when there are many more customer orders, the restaurant can hire more people for the specific positions to handle the increased requests *(scalability)*.

 ### Benifits of Microservices